Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 - Itraconazole oral solution (BII)

 Severe or recurrent episodes of vaginitis should be treated with oral fluconazole or topical antifungal therapy for ≥7 days (AII).
-For more information, see the Vulvovaginal Candidiasis section in the Sexually Transmitted Diseases Treatment Guidelines from the Centers for Disease Control and Prevention (CDC).
+For more information, see the Vulvovaginal Candidiasis section in the Sexually Transmitted Diseases Treatment Guidelines from the Centers for Disease Control and Prevention.

 There are no special considerations regarding initiation of ART in patients with mucocutaneous candidiasis.
-Specifically, there is as yet no evidence that treatment with ART needs to be delayed until treatment for candidiasis has been completed.
+Specifically, there is currently no evidence that treatment with ART needs to be delayed until treatment for candidiasis has been completed.

 Monitoring of Response to Therapy and Adverse Events (Including IRIS)